ohkinozomu/k8s-oidc-discovery-server/README.md

 This is intended to run on [Google Cloud Run](https://cloud.google.com/run).

-PKCS #8 public key must be entered in the `PKCS_KEY` environment variable.
+The PKCS #8 public key must be entered in the `PKCS_KEY` environment variable, or the JWKS must be entered in the `JWKS` environment variable.

 ## License